 The exhibition examines various aspects of everyday life in the African heritage community of Gilded Age Newport, including where they lived, worked, played, traveled and worshipped.
-The city offered a rare opportunity for persons of color from Providence, Boston, New York, Philadelphia and Washington to experience an uninhibited social exchange.
+The city offered a rare opportunity for persons of color from Providence, R.I., Boston, New York City, Philadelphia and Washington, DC, to experience an uninhibited social exchange.

-"The 'Gilded Age Newport in Color' exhibition explores an important chapter in American history when African heritage families could unite and promote their economic and social well-being through self-reliance, entrepreneurism, political advancement and cultural interchange," says Theresa "Soni" Guzmán Stokes, Executive Director of the Rhode Island Black Heritage Society.
-"Rhode Island's Black Heritage Society has drawn from its over 9,000 linear feet of collections representing an African heritage experience that dramatically marks African heritage excellence.
-As best described by Booker T. Washington, America's leading civil rights advocate of the Gilded Age, 'Success always leaves footprints.'"
+"The 'Gilded Age Newport in Color'

+exhibition explores an important chapter in American history, when African American families could unite and promote their economic and social well-being through self-reliance, entrepreneurism, political advancement and cultural interchange," says Theresa "Soni" Guzmán Stokes, executive director of the Rhode Island Black Heritage Society.
+"Rhode Island's Black Heritage Society has drawn from its more than 9,000 linear feet of collections representing an African heritage experience that dramatically marks African heritage excellence.
+As best described by Booker T. Washington, America's leading civil rights advocate of the Gilded Age, 'Success always leaves footprints.

-"We are proud to continue telling stories of the Gilded Age from different perspectives that give us a broader understanding of Newport during this important era," says Trudy Coxe, CEO of the Preservation Society.
+"We are proud to continue telling stories of the Gilded Age from different perspectives that give us a broader understanding of Newport during this important era," says Trudy Coxe, chief executive officer of the Preservation Society.

-Newport's earliest African heritage doctors, dentists, teachers, hospitality entrepreneurs and elected officials appeared during the Gilded Age.
-Visitors will see how African heritage entrepreneurs leveraged their commercial enterprises to promote economic security and advance their political interests by hosting numerous African heritage social and political gatherings that ran the broad spectrum of political rallies and became the foundation for the later 20th-century civil rights movements.
+Newport's earliest African American doctors, dentists, teachers, hospitality entrepreneurs and elected officials appeared during the Gilded Age.
+Visitors will see how African heritage entrepreneurs leveraged their commercial enterprises to promote economic security and advance their political interests by hosting numerous African heritage social and political gatherings that ran the broad spectrum of political rallies and became the foundation for the later Twentieth Century Civil Rights Movements.
 Additionally, these entrepreneurs built wealth to invest in and advance civic, recreational, social and political interests for all people of color.